The School Day

 recognize their internal cues and drink or eat accordingly;

 develop prosocial skills through practicing "grace and courtesy," bonding with friends, and resolving conflicts peacefully;

 receive one-on-one lessons on activities the teacher prepares based on observations about each child’s interests and readiness;

 enjoy at least 30 minutes outdoors, rain or shine (excepting air quality concerns and weather warnings).

 We offer a blended menu of both RSS-provided and home-packed foods, following the USDA guidelines.
 Prior to Covid-19, we often cooked and baked together in class, and we look forward to safely doing so again!

 All children are assigned their own floor bed or cot and allowed to sleep as needed.

 Afternoon Snack & Classroom Time: 2:30-5:30

 The afternoon mirrors the morning work cycle, with more emphasis on outdoor free play.
-Extended Day students should depart no later than 5:30.
+Students should depart no later than 5:30.
 We ask that parents honor our departure times as children may become quite distressed when they are not picked up when expected.